Manav12052005/CitiRes-Smart_Reporting_App/items/report.md

     * *Objective: Enables an object (subject) to communicate any changes in state to its dependents (observers), usually in a decoupled fashion.*
     * *Code Locations: MainActivity implements Observer interface: This pattern allows MainActivity to observe and respond to data changes or events, such as when a report is added or removed, or when sorting is updated, from other activities.*
     * *Reasons:The observer design helps to maintain the user interface current with modifications to the data (e.g., when report data changes in MainActivity).*
+  3. Factory Pattern
+     *is developped as a surprise feature.*

 <hr>